 Dubia roaches can’t climb and jump like crickets, especially in plastic tubs or glass containers where the walls are slick.
 This greatly lessens the risk of Dubias escaping and causing issues for everyone in your house!

 Dubia Roaches Don’t Smell

 When crickets die, they have a horrible smell.
-You do have to clean your dubia roach containers at least every two weeks to switch out your egg crates, discard any rotting fruits or vegetables, and get rid of any dead roaches.
-Dead dubia roaches do not have a strong odor, which makes cleaning their containers a lot less painful.
+You do have to clean your Dubia containers at least every two weeks to switch out your egg crates, discard any rotting fruits or vegetables, and get rid of any dead roaches.
+But dead Dubias do not have a strong odor, which makes cleaning their containers a lot less painful.

 Dubia Roaches are a Great Source of Protein

-While crickets do have more protein and less fat than most other feeders, dubia roaches are superior.
+While crickets do have more protein and less fat than most other feeders, Dubia roaches are far superior.
 They are high in calcium in addition to having more protein than crickets, and they also have a lower fat content.
-Dubia roaches tend to be easier for your pets to digest because they have a weaker exoskeleton than crickets (less chitin).
+Blaptica Dubia roaches tend to be easier for your pets to digest because they have a weaker exoskeleton (and less chitin) than crickets.

 Do you want to provide your pet with the best of the best?
 Look no further than our selection of feeder roaches for sale.
 We offer a wide selection of Dubias in a variety of sizes and amounts.
 Have a question or need additional information regarding our Dubia roaches?
 Reach out today!